salirezav/USDA-Vision-Cameras/README.md

 ```

 ### 3. Setup GigE Camera Library
-Ensure the `python demo` directory contains the mvsdk library for your GigE cameras.
+Ensure the `camera_sdk` directory contains the mvsdk library for your GigE cameras.
 This should include:
 - `mvsdk.py` - Python SDK wrapper
 - Camera driver libraries
 - Any camera-specific configuration files